rxue/learning-dirary/java/diary_java.md

 * `javax.persistence.sql-load-script-source` - the SQL scripts used to import data.
 In the Hibernate implementation, the default value is `import.sql` in the `resources` directory.
 So if this property is not defined in the `persistence-unit` but the `import.sql` are defined already in the `resources` directory, the `import.sql` will be executed

 reference: https://docs.oracle.com/javaee/7/tutorial/persistence-intro005.htm

+# 20190729
+## Coding Convention
+### cameralCase against snake_case
+Avoid use of snake_case, esp. when naming the package

+#### Proof
+There is no package named with underscore in the Core Java api documentation page.
+Even in case of package named with multiple words, there is no underscore, either.
+For instance,

+* `java.beans.beancontext`
+* `javax.management.modelmbean`